victorX101/min-cost-arborescence/README.md

 # min-cost-arborescence
 C++ code for computing minimum cost spanning tree in a directed graph by implementing edmond's Algorithm.

+we use the property of directed spanning trees that each node has except source has 1 indegree thus we use a global array parent[n] to represent the arborescence at each point

 ------ Input Format -----------------------------------------------------------------